Running Your Franchise As a Family Business

 Communication is also key.
 Sarah says when she and her brother Matt disagree, they focus on resolving their differences and don’t let it get in the way of their work.
 “Fights can be colorful, but we are the type of family that discusses the problem and moves on from it.
 We were taught that even if we had a problem with each other, the business must come first.”

-Are you interested in starting a business with your significant other, sibling, parent, or child?
+Are you interested in starting a family business with your significant other, sibling, parent, or child?
 We can help!
 Request more information on PostNet and we’ll get in touch to share everything you need to know to make the right decision.

 Categories: